M1117 armored security vehicle: Direct fire support variant

-With the adoption of the M1117 as the Mobile Strike Force Vehicle (MSFV) by the Afghan National Army, demand increased for much larger caliber weapons systems mounted on the same chassis which would provide it with an organic anti-tank and fire support capability.
-On 22 October 2013, a new fire support variant of the M1117 was unveiled by Textron at the annual Association of the United States Army (AUSA) exhibition.
+With the adoption of the M1117 as the Mobile Strike Force Vehicle (MSFV) by the Afghan National Army, demand increased for much larger-caliber weapon systems mounted on the same chassis, to provide an organic anti-tank and fire support capability.
+On 22 October 2013, a new fire-support variant of the M1117 was unveiled by Textron at the annual Association of the United States Army (AUSA) exhibition.
 This model, described as the Commando Select 90 mm Direct Fire Vehicle, was designed with an exceptionally large turret ring and carried a Cockerill Mk III 90 mm low-pressure cannon.

-It provided the M1117 with an extremely potent form of firepower for its size and weight class, firing canister, high explosive, high explosive squash head, and high explosive anti-tank shells, as well as an armour-piercing discarding sabot round capable of destroying older main battle tanks.
+This provided the M1117 with an extremely potent form of firepower for its size and weight class, firing canister, high explosive, high-explosive squash head, and high-explosive anti-tank shells, as well as an armour-piercing discarding sabot round capable of destroying older main battle tanks.
 One advantage of the low-pressure cannon was that, in spite of its relatively large caliber, it could be mounted on a vehicle weighing only 18 metric tonnes, or about 40,000 pounds, combat loaded.
 The new armament was also fitted with a single-baffle muzzle brake and concentric hydro-spring recoil mechanism as standard to reduce the pressure exerted on the relatively light chassis.

 According to Textron, it invested in the 90 mm Direct Fire Vehicle as a direct response to the Afghan requirement for a more heavily armed MSFV.
 Afghanistan immediately ordered 50 and offered to purchase the vehicle through the Foreign Military Sales (FMS) program, with grants from the US government.
 However, since the 90 mm cannon and most of the turret components were made in Belgium, US military officials blocked the sale until they could qualify and approve that particular combination for export through FMS.

 In 2014, the procurement process was suspended when the US canceled its funding for the sale of almost 300 MSFVs, including the 50 Direct Fire Vehicles, to the Afghan National Army, citing budgetary constraints.
 The US military had not yet finished its testing of the Belgian weapons system at the time, so none were ever delivered.
 As Kabul's requirement for a fire support variant of the MSFV remained unfulfilled, Textron agreed to revisit the potential sale with Afghan officials in 2017.

 Around the same time, Iraq requested an undisclosed number of 90 mm Direct Fire Vehicles from Textron for its ongoing campaign against the Islamic State of Iraq and the Levant.
 The sale was pending review by the US government in February 2017.